-Mount Sunapee proposes to add a "Mining Sluice" from the Cold River Mining Company this summer for children from age 4 to 12.
+In the summer of 2014, Mount Sunapee added a "Mining Sluice" from the Cold River Mining Company for children from age 4 to 12.
 The children purchase small bags of mining material and use a screen box in the water sluice to find gemstones and fossils.

-The Mining Sluice is a self-contained, re-circulating water the system.
+The Mining Sluice is a self-contained, re-circulating water system.
 The water touches only the leak-proof polycarbonate plastic insert in the sluice.
-The sluice will collect the mining ore which is kept out of the water tank by the baffle system, and is easily removed from the plastic insert.
+The sluice will collect the mining ore which is kept out of the water tank by the baffle system and is easily removed from the plastic insert.